minnur/Alter-Entity-Autocomplete/README.md

 # Drupal 8 and Drupal 9 premium version with the UI

 Control all suggestion label patterns in the UI.
 The interface is very similar to Pathauto module UI.
+Built using config entities meaning you will be able to export/import configuration yaml files.
 See [https://downloads.minnur.com/drupal/autocomplete-labels](https://downloads.minnur.com/drupal/autocomplete-labels)
+You will get all the updates and new features with the purchase.

 # Alter Entity Autocomplete module for Drupal 8